wwu-mentors/ReactSpace-Workshop/README.md

 We now have part of a social network!
 We can send stuff to the ReactSpace servers, but now we need to get those posts back so we can see what everyone is up to.

+To do this we will need to do a few things.
+Step 1 will be to get posts from ReactSpace servers.
+We will then need to render each post to the page.